RyanParsley/skillful-notes/slides.md

 <!--

-Even if the answer is no, the expereince is pretty good.
+Even if the answer is no, the experience is pretty good.

-That is a killer feature of markdown.
+That is the killer feature of markdown.

 Depending on how you look at it we're talking graceful degradation or progressive enhancement here.